collins-b/aws-k8s-ci/CI-CD-on-AWS-using-k8s-CircleCI-and-Docker.md

-# CI/CD on AWS using Kubernetes, CircleCI and Docker
+# CI/CD on AWS using Kubernetes, CircleCI, and Docker

 ## Introduction

-This article aims at providing a step by step guide of creating a CI/CD pipeline in AWS, using CircleCI, Kubernetes and Docker.
+This article aims at providing a step by step guide of creating a CI/CD pipeline in AWS, using CircleCI, Kubernetes and, Docker.

 [CircleCI](https://circleci.com/) is a continuous integration tool, used to build, test and deploy applications easier and faster.